AnkitApurv/predict_oil_price/docs/1_Introduction/1_Preface.md

 Oil is largely bought/sold and then transported in two ways concerning the processing of oil into usable state:

 - Crude Oil and Natural Gas
     - Little to no value addition
     - Costs involved:
         - Extraction from wells, fracking etc
-    - Transportation via:
+        - Transportation
-      - Tanker ships
-      - Pipelines
 - Processed, refined oil products such as Petrol, Diesel and other oil products
-  - Significant value addition
+    - Significant Oil refineries' value addition
     - Costs involved:
         - Extraction from wells, fracking etc
-    - Transportation via:
+        - Transportation
-      - Tanker ships
-      - Pipelines
-    - Oil refineries' value addition

 ### Costs and Logistics

 - Extraction from wells, fracking etc
 - Transportation via:
     - Tanker ships
         - Continuous significant costs, especially in case of:
         - international financial turmoil (banking and insurance sector impact)
         - piracy, war at the high seas
     - Pipelines
         - One time significant cost amortized over many years of trade
 - Oil refineries' value addition

 ## Conclusion on Oil trading Prices